Seasonal Flu Vaccine Information

 - persons aged 65 and older

-- people whose immune system is impaired due to disease or treatment
+- people whose immune system is impaired due to disease or treatment including all cancer patients

 - persons with a Body Mass Index (BMI) over 40